 The rich landscape and diverse history of Britain has fuelled the imaginations of the world’s greatest poets for centuries.
-Whether it’s the Romantics and their pastoral celebrations of nature and the countryside, Chaucer’s ribald celebration of the road to Canterbury or Robert Burns, whose verses have become forever entwined with the cultural identity of Scotland – the importance of poetry to the nation is certainly something to champion.
+Whether it’s the Romantics and their celebrations of nature and the countryside, Chaucer’s tellng of the road to Canterbury or Robert Burns, whose verses are part of the cultural identity of Scotland – the importance of poetry to the nation is certainly something to champion!

-This is why World Poetry Day is such an important celebration – not only of poets and poetry, but of the very landscape that has played such an important part in inspiring countless classic verses.
-We’re going to take a look at some of our favourite poets, poems and the locations that inspired them.
+This is why World Poetry Day is such an important celebration – not only of poets and poetry, but of the landscape that has inspired countless classic verses.
+So we’re going to take a look at some of our favourite poets, poems and the locations that inspired them.

 William Wordsworth: The Lake District, Cumbria

-Daffodils is perhaps the quintessential English poem, and undoubtedly one of the most popular.
+Daffodils is perhaps the ultimate English poem, and definitely one of the most popular.
 It was inspired by a walk Wordsworth took alongside the banks of Ullswater on a stormy day with his sister.
-Despite the famous opening line, it’s not too easy to wander lonely as a cloud in the Lake District today.
+Despite the famous opening line, it’s not too easy to ‘wander lonely as a cloud’ in the Lake District today.

-Thanks to the heritage of Wordsworth and the Romantic poets – not to mention the wonderful lakes and landforms, the Lake District is something of a holiday hotspot.
+Thanks to the heritage of Wordsworth and the Romantic poets – not to mention the wonderful lakes and landscapes, the Lake District is a holiday hot-spot.
 Though, if you take yourself away from the tourists, it is entirely possible to find your own corner of this Cumbrian paradise to contemplate the beauty of nature and find your own inspiration.

 Robert Burns: Dumfries and Ayrshire, Scotland